jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/_index.md

 Prepare your Kubernetes cluster and set up your `kubectl` access.

-Once you have running Kubernetes cluster you can focus on installing **Jenkins Operator** according to the [Installation](/docs/installation/) guide.
+Once you have a running Kubernetes cluster you can focus on installing **Jenkins Operator** according to the [Installation](/docs/installation/) guide.